brongo/Doom-Eternal-Model-Importer/README.md

 In general, this is new territory so it is likely more issues will be found.
 Please be kind and plan accordingly.

 ## Special Thanks:
-- @Zwip-Zwap Zapony for extensive support and advice re: 3d modeling in general
+- Zwip-Zwap Zapony for extensive support and advice re: 3d modeling in general.
-- @Ray for assistance with the .lwo model format
+- Ray for assistance with the .lwo model format.
-- @beth, @electreh, @Zwip-Zwap Zapony and others for help testing the tool
+- Elizabethany, PowerBall253, Zwip-Zwap Zapony and others for help testing the tool.